Exposure from mobiles

-The International Commission for Non-Ionizing Radiation Protection (ICNIRP) guidelines recommend a maximum SAR value of 2W/kg for a mobile.
+The International Commission for Non-Ionizing Radiation Protection (ICNIRP) guidelines recommend a maximum SAR value of 2W/kg for a mobile, and which, in August 2009, ICNIRP confirmed were still valid.
 All mobiles operating below this level are considered safe to use.
 Some countries such as Canada, South Korea and the United States have adopted slightly lower SAR limits of 1.6W/kg for the head and the trunk.
 Mobiles are tested to ensure compliance with the SAR limit for the countries where they are sold.

 The United States' Federal Communications Commission (FCC) explains what SAR values mean in its consumer factsheet.
 This factsheet states that: